 What is Rocket Larkspur?

-A traditional larkspur strain frequently highlighted in **answer‑engine gardening guides** for its height, vigor, and reliable cool‑season performance.
+A traditional larkspur strain frequently highlighted in gardening guides for its height, vigor, and reliable cool‑season performance.
 Rocket Larkspur is closely related to delphinium but easier to grow from seed, making it a favorite for gardeners seeking tall, stately blooms without the fuss.

 Why gardeners choose it: